CPA vs EA vs CMA: Which Accounting Credential for Which Job (2026)

 Three exam parts (Special Enrollment Examination, SEE):

 No education requirement.
 You can sit the SEE with no bachelor's degree.
-You need a PTIN (Preparer Tax Identification Number, $140), which any tax preparer needs to file returns for compensation.
+You do need a PTIN (Preparer Tax Identification Number, $140), which any tax preparer needs to file returns for compensation.
 You take the three parts in any order.
-Each part has a 3.5-hour, 100-question multiple-choice format.
+Each part is a 3.5-hour, 100-question multiple-choice format.

 EA registrations vary by IRS testing season.
 The SEE is offered May through February (closed for the IRS's annual blackout in March-April).
-Plan exams to avoid the blackout.
+Plan your exams around the blackout.

 CMA: The Management Accountant

 The CMA credential is issued by the IMA (Institute of Management Accountants) and signals competency in management accounting, financial planning, analysis, and decision support.
-It is the most quantitative of the three credentials by question-format measure.
+By question-format measure it is the most quantitative of the three.

 Two exam parts:

-Eligibility: Bachelor's degree (any field) from an accredited institution AND 2 years of professional management accounting or financial management experience (can be completed before or after taking the exam).
+Eligibility: Bachelor's degree (any field) from an accredited institution AND 2 years of professional management accounting or financial management experience (completed before or after the exam).
 IMA membership is required during the credentialing process.

 Each part is 4 hours: 100 multiple-choice questions (3 hours) followed by 2 essay questions (1 hour).
-The essays test the candidate's ability to articulate the application of management accounting principles to business scenarios.
+The essays test whether you can articulate how management accounting principles apply to business scenarios.

 Career Mapping